KXDocker

-KXDocker is a program for the Linux operating system created by Ing.
-Stefano Zingarini.
+KXDocker is a discontinued and obsolete program for the Linux operating system written by Stefano Zingarini.
 It resembles the "Dock" of Mac OS X in that it is mainly used as an application launcher.
 It supports themes, plugins and a few extra features (there is documentation on creating your own themes).
 Other such docks available for Linux and KDE include Kiba-dock (implements physics simulation allowing the application icons to be dragged around and initially looked to be more suitable for the GNOME desktop environment), Kooldock and Ksmoothdock.
-While Kiba-dock is popular for its tag-along with 3D window managers (i.e. AIGLX with Beryl), KXDocker seems to be the choice for those who seek "simple yet powerful" alternatives.

-KXDocker was made for Linux distributions using KDE.
-However, KXDocker also works with GNOME, as outlined by the author.
+KXDocker was made for Linux distributions using KDE, but also works with GNOME.
 It is free software released under the terms of the GNU General Public License.

-According to the project's website, KXDocker is, or soon will be, discontinued, giving way to its successor - "XQDE".
-However, it seems currently there is not much stated in the XQDE project page (aside from a few insights) and thus we can assume it is still in its infancy.
-It will be built upon Qt 4 and the author writes "it will gain all Compiz (Beryl) power", which may mean it will have better integration with the compositing window manager.